parthapratimkalita/contributor-onboarding/docs/index.md

 3. Click the "Current Branch" dropdown.
 4. Select the branch you want to merge into the main branch.
 5. Click the "Pull Request" button.
-6. Enter a title and description for the pull request.
-7. Click the "Create Pull Request" button.

 #### PR Via GitHub